academie-de-espee/earl-marshal/training/rapier-marshal.md

 * Rigid Material: puncture-resistant material that will not significantly flex, spread apart, or deform under pressure of 12 Kg applied by a standard mask tester, repeatedly to any single point.
 * Marshals should acquire and bring appropriate armor and mask testing equipment to practices and events they run.

+## Authorizations

+* Light Rapier
+* Rapier (previously known as Heavy Rapier)
+* Rapier with a two-handed sword
+* Cut & Thrust
+* Cut & Thrust with a two handed sword
+* Rapier Spear (Allows user to participate in combat using spears against rapier, C&T, or spear opponents)

+Using Projectile Weapons within rapier combat is now governed by Combat Archery marshals, including Rubber Band Guns, Bows, Crossbows, and thrown weapons.
+To use Projectile Weapons in Rapier Combat, the combat must be marshaled by a rapier marshal AND a combat archery marshal.

 ## Armor Standards and Inspections